Fairfax Criminal Defense & DUI Lawyer

 Sentencing in Fairfax Criminal Cases

 The penalties that individuals may receive for sentencing in criminal cases varies widely according to whether the charge is a felony or a misdemeanor offense.
 Virginia law also assigns various levels of felony and misdemeanor offenses based on the severity and nature of the actions involved.
-For more information about sentencing, contact a Fairfax criminal lawyer.
+For more information about sentencing, contact a Fairfax criminal defense lawyer.

 Penalties for Felony Offenses